statful/statful-client-objc/README.md

 // Send a metric
 [statfulClient counterWithName:@"testCounter" value:@0];

-// Stop the client before exit yout application to ensure you'll not loose metrics
+// Stop the client before exit your application to ensure you'll not loose metrics
 // Every metric in the buffer is sent when client stop is called [statfulClient stop];
 ```